 2) REDEMPTION – Notting Hill

 My recent vegan restaurant @redemptionbar discovery in the heart of Notting Hill – protein packed, beautifully presented & deliciouuuuus! 🌱 😋 Myself (& plus one) tried the Buff burger 🍔 (shiitake mushroom, black bean & red beetroot burger in a gluten free bun) with sweet po – yum!
-Also a winner was the wild mushroom & black rice risotto & a side of kale salad 👌💪 #redemptionbar #vegan #fitnessontoast #fitin3
+Also a winner was the wild mushroom & black rice risotto & a side of kale salad 👌💪 shot on my iPhone 📱✨ #redemptionbar #vegan #fitnessontoast #fitin3

 You can find this vegan, added-sugar-free, wheat free and alcohol-free restaurant in Nottinghill and Shoreditch.
 Redemption Bar ethos is all about looking after the planet, sustainability and proving that vegan can be delicious too!
 They’ve really taken on the challenge fully, and the meals feel filling, and far from what one might have assumed vegan to be.
 There are also mocktails and big salad bowls that prove challenging and satisfying in equal measure!
 Myself (& plus one) tried the Buff burger 🍔 (shiitake mushroom, black bean & red beetroot burger in a gluten free bun) with sweet po – yum!
 Also a winner was the wild mushroom & black rice risotto & a side of kale salad.